mhassan1/redis-memory-server/README.md

 ### Windows:

-windows it is not officially supported by Redis.
-however there is a downloadable version of [redis: 3.0.503 (June 28, 2016) for win64 by microsoft](https://github.com/ServiceStack/redis-windows#option-3-running-microsofts-native-port-of-redis).
-it is an old redis but it generally works simple things like basic storage and pubsub. probably whats is missing or old is lua scripting.
+Although Windows is not officially supported by Redis, but there is a downloadable version of [redis: 3.0.503 (June 28, 2016) for win64 by microsoft](https://github.com/ServiceStack/redis-windows#option-3-running-microsofts-native-port-of-redis).
+This is an older version. but it will work for most of the things like simple things like basic storage and pubsub.
+Probably what is missing or old is lua scripting.

 ### Configuring which `redis-server` binary to use